lakejs/lake-docs/reference/nodes.md

 ---
 layout: doc
-title: Nodes class
+title: Nodes
 outline: [2, 3]
 ---

 # {{ $frontmatter.title }}

-The `Nodes` class represents a collection of the document's nodes.
+The `Nodes` interface represents a collection of the document's nodes.
 Its interface is similar to [jQuery](https://jquery.com/), but its implementation is very simple.
 They can be considered aliases of native DOM interfaces, designed to simplify DOM manipulation.

 Example: